 Mobility Allowance helps with travel costs for work, study or looking for work.
-You may get it if you can’t use public transport without help because of disability, illness or injury.
+You may get it if you can’t use public transport without help because of disability.

 You may also be able to get extra payments to help with the cost of living such as:

 - Telephone Allowance, which helps with the costs of having a phone and home internet service

 - Rent Assistance, which is a regular payment if you pay rent.

 You can use our Payment and Service Finder to help find payments you may be able to get.

 - health services

 - prescription medicines

 If you’re younger than 16 you may be eligible for 1 of these payments.